 - Power on your computer, and immediately press and hold the Shift key.

-- Release the Shift key when the login screen is appeared.
+- Release the Shift key when the login screen appears.
 And login and wait for your computer to start up.

 - Now you are in safe mode